pvlib/twoaxistracking/docs/source/index.md

 # Shading of two-axis tracking collectors

-"Two-axis tracker shading" is a python package for simulating self-shading in fields of two-axis trackers.
+`twoaxistracking` is a python package for two-axis tracking solar collectors, particularly self-shading.

-If you want to get a quick-start on how to use the function, check out the [intro tutorial](../notebooks/intro_tutorial) which demosntrated how to use the package using examples.
+If you want to get a quick-start on how to use the functions, check out the [intro tutorial](../notebooks/intro_tutorial) which demonstrates how to use the package.
 Otherwise feel free to peruse the [documentation](../documentation).

 Note, in the photovoltaics community, two-axis trackers are also commonly referred to as dual-axis trackers (DAT).